thugscode/CryptoCAPTCHA/README.md

 The core challenge is based on a simplified version of Bitcoin's proof-of-work concept:

 1. The system presents three random numbers to the user
-2. Users must find two numbers whose concatenation produces a SHA-256 hash ending with \`ff\`
+2. Users must find two numbers whose concatenation produces a SHA-256 hash ending with `f`
 3. Upon finding a valid solution, the system generates an HMAC token as proof

 ### Technologies Used